seed4j/seed4j/README.md

 mvn -U org.openrewrite.maven:rewrite-maven-plugin:run -Drewrite.recipeArtifactCoordinates=org.openrewrite.recipe:rewrite-spring:RELEASE,tech.jhipster.lite:jhlite:RELEASE -Drewrite.activeRecipes=tech.jhipster.lite.UpgradeJhipsterLite
 ```

-The main interest is for custom-jhlite instances, but it can also be useful if some modules have been renamed: it will update your `.seed4j/modules/history.json` file to use the new module names.
+The main interest is for seed4j-extension instances, but it can also be useful if some modules have been renamed: it will update your `.seed4j/modules/history.json` file to use the new module names.

 ## Prerequisites